This chapter outlines the main issues involved in the criminal exploitation of adults by organised crime groups.

 - safeguarding offences;

 - criminal and sexual exploitation;

 These crimes and the behaviour of the gangs involved, has a ruinous impact on the lives of the adults and local communities who are targeted.

-The response to tackle county lines crimes involves a number of partner agencies of the South Tyneside Safeguarding Adults Boards including the police, local authorities and voluntary and community sector organisations.
+The response to tackle county lines crimes involves a number of partner agencies of the South Tyneside Safeguarding Children and Adults Partnership, including the police, local authorities and voluntary and community sector organisations.
 It also includes the National Crime Agency and a number of Government departments.

 County lines crimes operate similarly to other types of abuse or exploitation.
 Such crimes can:

 - still be exploitative even if people seem to consent to being involved;

 - involve force and /or enticement and is often accompanied by violence or threats of violence;

 - be committed by individuals or groups, males or females, and young people or adults.